mohammadnusairat/arabic-youtube-transcript-translator/README.md

 - User authentication and saved transcript history.
 - Export subtitles (SRT, VTT).
 - Real-time transcription and translation streaming.
-- Adjust timestamps to have mins secs format so it’s more legible than merely secs
 - Add support for any raw arabic video
 - Mobile responsiveness and UI polish.